The Sacrament of Marriage

 - Natural Family Planning Course: To ensure that you have the tools to plan your family effectively and in accord with God's plan for marriage, you will have the opportunity to learn about Natural Family Planning, an effective and safe method of family planning supported by the Catholic Church.
 Class locations, dates, and times are available here.

-- Obtain a Marriage License.
+- Obtain a Traditional Marriage License.
 For more information please visit www.clerkofcourt.maricopa.gov.

 - Receive the Sacrament of Reconciliation.